JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

 	- Wow this is a wonderful game.
 Its rhythm but also a cool on rails shooter.
 I want more on rails shooters regardless of rhythm
 	- We got it for quest 2 and the shooting feels tighter and more responsive somehow.
 Maybe its haptics, or the feel of the trigger button or the speed of the controller communication idk.
 	- This is one of the best games on VR.
 Its also a great workout, the music is great too.
+* Raygun commando VR 7/11/2021 Free
+	- Ok I had fun with this and can recommend it and would not have been mad paying $5 for it but to be clear it is short, and it is clumsy but it is also fun.
+Its robots in a space station and sometimes you don't know where they are coming from or shooting you from or anything.
+I found myself shouting "No BAD ROBOT" out loud while I was playing the whole time and I really did have a good time playing it.
+It often wasnt clear when I killed the bosses or why the levels were advancing which was a big part of the clumsy thing I was talking about so I would give it a 3/10 on polish but an 8/10 on fun.
+I would play more if there was more to play and would enjoy it.
+	- Beat it only having died one time and that was early on before I knew that the enemies could be anywhere.
+* Waves of Death VR Demo
+	- This didnt work at all.
+It was funny that the warning screen (which is extensive and also has many words that i cant read to the right and left) that warned about epilepsy and not playing whiel you are tired, was so glitchy and flickering and flashing and scraping that it hurt my eyes and my head haha
+	- I got to a narration but the visuals and controls were totally unplayable
+* Knockout League 7/11/2021
+	- I love this game.
+The polish on this is 10/10 and its so much fun.
+It reminds me of punchout wii but way way better controls.
+	- I played it in 2018 and back then I felt clumsy because when I was dodging punches it was just me crouching down off to the left or right or something but this time I felt like i knew more where to dodge and I liked that. further I think its ok if thats what I do since crouching is effort too and jumping up after is too.
+	- I fought barrage and won pretty easily and had fun.
+	- The cable is the only real problem and if I can use some tool to put the cable behind me (play facing the other dir) then I think I will play the heck out of this.
+* Propagation VR 7/11/2021 Free
+	- Apparently this game is free but its so good.
+Its polished to perfection with great immersive horror movie cutscenes and tons of jumpscares and super creepy enemies and even dramatic bosses with different phases and attack patterns and stuff.
+	- One of the 110% coolest things about this game is idk if you can die, which means I got like 897% bitten which I think means if they had done lives I would have died 8 times and barely survived but they just mark my score down at the end for getting hit so much and thats all it takes.
+I loved it
+	- The pistol and shotgun worked great the reloads were not too long but not too short.
+Boy its fanatastic.
+	- And the drama of the attack waves and patterns and bosses and cutscenes was hollywood level.
+	- I'm decent at shooting games like this and it took me just under 40min to beat it.
+I loved it all too.
+	- I would have paid $20 for that and not regretted it.  for $40 it would have felt too short but with a few other modes or challenges or achievements and maybe replay sections it might be worth that too.
+And with a few more levels of that caliber I wouldn't regret $60 and recommend it as one of the best games in VR.